 Then that depth is used together with the length of the subreach and the current day’s upstream and lateral inflows to calculate the current day’s outflow rate.

-The daily outflow rate is subsequently used in a second call to GeManningtDepthFromQ() to calculate a new depth for the water in the reach, making use of the slope of the subreach and parameterized values for Manning’s n and the width-to-depth ratio.
+The daily outflow rate is subsequently used in a second call to GetManningtDepthFromQ() to calculate a new depth for the water in the reach, making use of the slope of the subreach and parameterized values for Manning’s n and the width-to-depth ratio.
 The value in the source code for Manning’s n is 0.3; the default value for the width-to-depth ratio is 10.
 The value of the width-to-depth ratio may be specified explicitly in the <streams> block of the Flow XML input file (e.g. wd_ratio = “10”).
 The width-to-depth ratio is used in the GetManningDepthFromQ() function to take into account the shape of the of the channel cross-section.